rsokl/custom_inherit/README.md

 This package has been tested (and works) in both Python 2.7 and Python 3.5.

 ## Basic Usage<a name="basic"\a>
-custom_inherit exposes a  [metaclass](https://docs.python.org/3/reference/datamodel.html#customizing-class-creation), `DocInheritMeta()`, that, when used as inherited by some parent class, will automatically handle all docstring inheritance for all subsequent derived classes of that parent, and their properties, methods, static methods, class methods, and decorated methods (**whew**).
+custom_inherit exposes a  [metaclass](https://docs.python.org/3/reference/datamodel.html#customizing-class-creation), `DocInheritMeta()`, that, when derived from by a class, will automatically mediate docstring inheritance for all subsequent derived classes of that parent, and their properties, methods, static methods, class methods, abstract methods, and decorated methods (**whew**).

-The style of the inheritance scheme can be set explicitly when passing `DocInheritMeta` its arguments.
+The style of the inheritance scheme can be specified explicitly when passing `DocInheritMeta` its arguments.
 Here is a simple usage example using the "numpy" style of inheritance:

 ```python
    from custom_inherit import DocInheritMeta